IPOR Swaps

 Let's use an example of a trader who wants to hedge their loan using the IPOR rate as a benchmark between different platforms.

 A trader's payoff at the time of the derivative closing is determined by the difference between their fixed and floating legs.
-In cases of both floating and fixed, it is the Notional Amount of the derivative that is used to calculate the amount of interest.
+In both floating and fixed cases, the Notional Amount of the derivative is used to calculate the amount of interest.

 Fixed leg interest